LOGBOOK

 The Ship Data – all information available at any time

-With the Ship Data menu command from the Ship menu, LOGBOOK switches to the Ship Data view, where extensive information about the vessel and its equipment can be recorded on several cards instead of the timeline.
+With the Ship Data menu command from the Ship menu, LOGBOOK switches to the Ship Data view, where extensive information about the ship and its equipment can be recorded on several cards instead of the timeline.

 Menu buttons with important functions